ppy/osu-wiki/news/2019-12-04-project-loved-week-of-december-1st.md

 195 BPM, 2:04 | 1.88★, 2.49★, 4.28★, 5.29★, 6.35★
 *description written by [Bubbleman](https://osu.ppy.sh/users/5182050)*

-A map by recently returned legend and twitter's most loved english student val0108 that never made it to the ranked section, Goodbye, My Lechenaultia features rhythms, patterns and difficulty settings common among all of val's 2013 offerings, and as such will take you on a trip back to simpler times, better times...
+A map by recently returned legend and Twitter's most loved English student val0108 that never made it to the ranked section, *Sayonara Lechenaultia*, features rhythms, patterns and difficulty settings common among all of val's 2013 offerings, and as such will take you on a trip back to simpler times, better times...
 The set has a full difficulty spread too, so there will definitely be something to enjoy for everyone.
 Come along and have a go!

 [![](/wiki/shared/news/2019-12-04-project-loved-week-of-december-1st/osu/5-myosotis-feat-guriri-lucy.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})